Stamped paper: History

 Stamped paper is thought to have been a Spanish invention, being introduced (or reinvented) in the Netherlands in the 1620s.
 It has been used widely in France (from 1651), Great Britain (from 1694), the United States, India and elsewhere.

 The 1765 Stamp Act required all British colonies in the New World to use stamped paper prepared in London and embossed with a revenue stamp.
-This led to riots and political agitation which have been credited with sowing the seeds of the American Revolution.
+The ill-feeling created by this law has been credited with sowing the seeds of the American Revolution.

 Collecting

 Collecting stamped paper is part of revenue philately.

 Security measures

 The stamp sometimes occupies the entire width of the top part of the paper and is often of an intricate engraved design to enhance security.
 The paper will also frequently have a whole page watermark for the same reason.

 Current uses

 Stamped papers remain in use in many countries; however, electronic versions are being developed to reduce the risk of fraud.
 This has particularly been the case in India following a large-scale fraud in the year 2000.
-The use of stamped paper remains an important source of revenue in some developing countries, like Bangladesh, where other forms of taxation are hard to collect.
+The use of stamped paper remains an important source of revenue in some developing countries, like Bangladesh, where other forms of tax are hard to collect.